-There’s no substitute for good adult supervision when it comes to preschoolers and firework safety.
+There’s no substitute for good adult supervision when it comes to young children and firework safety.

-But you can start teaching young children how to stay safe around bonfires, fireworks and sparklers.
+But it’s never to early to start teaching them how to stay safe around bonfires, fireworks and sparklers.

 If you work with children download our safety messages and activity ideas for early years.